The Case for Climate Reparations

 To implement a climate reparations approach, the United States has much preliminary work to do.
 For fiscal year 2020, the Trump administration limited the maximum number of refugees admitted to the United States to just 18,000.
 On Oct.
 1, the day after a Minnesota campaign rally in which Trump leveled insults at Somali American Rep. Ilhan Omar, herself a former refugee, his administration announced intentions to admit fewer refugees than ever before.
 As a first step, the United States needs to get back to its own normal.
 Leaders from both parties have set significantly higher ceilings than Trump: President Ronald Reagan’s highest ceiling was 140,000 refugees and President Barack Obama set a refugee admissions target of 110,000 for 2017.

 A failure to admit more refugees will accelerate the worst political effects of the climate crisis: fueling the transition of eco-fascism from fringe extremism to ruling ideology.
 The recognition of rights to movement and resettlement, and a steady liberalization of rich-country border policies fit under a reparatory framework, especially when paired with more sensible mitigation policies.
 However extreme this renegotiation of state sovereignty and citizenship may seem, it’s nowhere near as extreme as the logical conclusion of the status quo’s violent alternative: mass famine, region-scale armed conflict, and widespread displacement.

 Compared to the horrors of climate apartheid and colonialism, having more neighbors is a small price to pay.

 Olúfẹ́mi O. Táíwò is an assistant professor of philosophy at Georgetown University.
+His research focuses on political and social philosophy, drawing from anti-colonial thought and the Black radical tradition.
 Twitter: @OlufemiOTaiwo